altin/overseer/README.md

 2. Add a user `sudo useradd -g overseen -m NAME_HERE`
 3. Provide a password `sudo passwd NAME_HERE`
 4. Reboot your system
 Done!
-The `overseen` user group should now be running an OpenDNS web filter configuration, as well as the process monitor with the predefined process blacklist created in the sudo user.
+The `overseen` user group should now be running an OpenDNS web filter configuration, as well as the process monitor with the predefined process blacklist created from the sudo user.

 ###### Uninstall
 `sudo ./run.sh uninstall`